Polymer/old-docs-site/articles/unit-testing-elements.md

 First, setup a counter that will be incremented each time the `core-select event is fired:

     var selectEventCounter = 0;

 If this is the case two properties - `s.selectedItem` and `e.detail.item` (returned by the event) should be the same.
-Hooking this up to the "core-select" event, we get:
+Hooking this up to the `core-select` event, we get:

-    test('if core-select is fired each time a different item in a list is selected', function() {
+    test('if core-select is fired when a different item in a list is selected', function() {
       s.addEventListener(‘core-select’, function(e) {
           if (e.detail.isSelected){
               selectEventCounter++;